-When you stay at a hotel, you expect clean, safe accommodations that won’t endanger your health.
+When you stay at a hotel, you expect a room free of bed bugs and bites, and clean, safe accommodations that won’t endanger your health.
 Unfortunately, even the most luxurious hotel rooms can become infested by bed bugs, which can injure you and destroy your personal belongings, causing physical and financial harm.

-If you were bitten by bed bugs at a SpringHill Suites hotel located anywhere in the United States, the Marriott Hotel bed bug attorneys of Whitney, LLP may be able to help you get compensated for your losses, including your medical bills, pain and suffering, property damage, and lost earnings.
+If you were bitten by bed bugs at a SpringHill Suites hotel in Maryland, the Marriott Hotel bed bug attorneys of Whitney, LLP may be able to help you get compensated for your losses, including your medical bills, pain and suffering, property damage, and lost earnings.
 We have many years of experience helping injured hotel guests file bed bug lawsuits, and have recovered millions of dollars for the clients we represent.
 Contact us online today to set up a free legal consultation, or call Whitney, LLP at (410) 583-8000.

 What Do Bed Bugs Look Like?

 Bed bugs are small, brown insects with ridged, partially see-through abdomens, inside which recent blood meals are clearly visible.
 They have six legs, no wings, conical mouthparts for piercing skin, and small, dark eyes that are positioned on opposite sides of the head.
 Their most striking feature is their size, which can expand radically when the bed bug feeds, growing from several millimeters to one quarter inch.